pijushmlbd/nodejs-basics/README.md

 ### Node REPL
 REPL is a  command line tool where we can try out node.js expressions.
-Start the prompt by using command and type node.
+Start the prompt by using command prompt and type node.

 ### When to use node.js : EventLoop
  Node.js shines in the following kind of operations